-Evening Walk For Low Light Photogrpahy at Hussain Sagar Tank Bund
+Evening Walk For Low Light Photography at Hussain Sagar Tank Bund

->

-> Yesterday I went there with our Photography group Hyderabad Weekend Shoots, to do some low light photography, along with evening walk.
-The idea was to try some light streaks, and capture the towering 18 meter high Buddha statue in the center of the lake with all the lights around.
-As parking is a pain I decided to take an auto and after haggling with 10 autowallahs one of them agreed to take me there and that too with meter.
+Yesterday I went there with our Photography group Hyderabad Weekend Shoots, to do some low light photography, along with evening walk.
+The idea was to try some light streaks and capture the towering 18 meters high Buddha statue in the center of the lake with all the lights around.
+As parking is a pain I decided to take an auto and after haggling with 10 autowallahs, one of them agreed to take me there and that too with the meter.
 (Who says there is no hope for India?
 A Hyderabadi autowallah who goes with meter is proof enough for me).

->

-> There are some more pictures that I experimented with in low light I will publish those in a future post.
+There are some more pictures that I experimented with in low light I will publish those in a future post.

 How to reach Hussain Sagar Tank Bund: It is in the middle of city dividing Secunderabad and Hyderabad.
 Follow this link on Google Map to reach Hussain Sagar.
 There is no ticket to walk but there are tickets for the various gardens around the area.
 Submitting this post for Thursday Challenge.
 Check more images on reflection in Thursday challenge here.

 If you have liked reading the post please feel free to subscribe by email and like it or share it with your friends on Facebook, LinkedIn, Twitter and Google+ .
 I promise that I will not sell, rent, or donate your email to anybody

 That was a charming piece.
 Got a real sense of the place.
 Loved Sekhar Anna.

 Great pictures here.
 That was a very fruitful photo-walk, eh. 🙂